skgbanga/Sandbox/Tooling.md

-To see the assembly
+Tools

   - objdump
     - -M intel: shown asm in intel syntax
     - -C show demangled names
     - -d disassemble sections which is code-like
     - -D disassemble everything

-To see symbols
   - nm
     - -C demangle
     - -D dynamic symbols

   - readelf
     - -s show symbols
     - -a show the entire file (headers, symbols, sections)
-    - -x <section> show the hexdump of the section asked
+    - -x 'section' show the hexdump of the section asked
     - -W wide view (important to use with c++filt)

-Debugging
   - gdb
     - disassemble /m : show disassembly along with source code
-    - list: show the code to be executed
+    - list: show the next 10 lines of the code to be executed
+    - start: set a temporary background when the 'main' starts
+    - starti: set a temporary background on the first instruction of program (way before main)
+    - display: setup a watch window (e.g. display/10i $rip)
+    - x: show memory contents (e.g. x/8c 0x400700, x/s carray)

+  - hexdump
+    - -C show it in canonical hex format (display printable chars)
+    - -s 'offset': where to start from
+    - -n 'num': read only these many bytes of data

+  - hexedit (emac bindings)
+    - 'Enter' -> search for address in hex